EEN421/EEN421.github.io/_posts/Full Sentinel XDR Easy Deployment.md

 <br/>
 <br/>

 # In this Post We Will:
 ### Discuss, Deploy, & Automate the Following XDR Components:
-- &#x26A1; Azure Resource Group
+- &#128193; Azure Resource Group

-- &#128295; Log Analytics Workspace
+- &#128202; Log Analytics Workspace
-- &#128268; Microsoft Sentinel
+- &#x1F6E1; Microsoft Sentinel
-- Sentinel Solutions from the Content Hub
+- &#x1F6E0; Sentinel Solutions from the Content Hub
-- &#x2714; Analytics Rules from the Content Hub
+- &#x1F50D;Analytics Rules from the Content Hub
-- &#x1F50D; Microsoft Connectors from the Content Hub
+- &#128268; Connectors from the Content Hub
-- &#x1F6AB; Deploy Everything at Once & Automate Our Way to a State of Awesome with ARM Templates
+- &#x26A1; Deploy Everything at Once
-- Conquer your Security Posture
-- &#128161; Ian's Insights

 <br/>
 <br/>